Die Reduktion der NH3-Emission - Lösung für die Landwirtschaft

 2.1 Hypothesis of the study

-By “mixing” manure additives based on a product mix of various clay minerals that have been tribomechanically activated*, NH³ emissions are significantly reduced.
+By “adding” manure additives based on a product mix of various clay minerals that have been tribomechanically activated*, NH³ emissions are significantly reduced.

 *Tribomechanical activation (pulverization process):

-Tribomechanical activation is a special micronization process in which the raw materials are ground rather than crushed.
-The particles are accelerated to a very high degree by centrifugal forces.
-By technically redirecting their direction of motion, they collide with each other and thus crush themselves.
-This eliminates abrasion (as occurs with ball mills), imparting high basic energy to the material and maintaining its purity.
-This process has no effect on the chemical composition of the raw material; on the contrary, the crystal lattices remain intact and are not broken down.
-The electrostatic charge, the particle surface, and the ion exchange capacity are optimized.
-The total surface area of the particles is greatly increased, thus increasing the reaction rate and capacity of the physical and electrolytic processes.
+Tribomechanical activation is a special micronization process in which the raw materials are not crushed but ground.
+The particles are accelerated to very high speeds by centrifugal forces.
+Through a technical redirection of the direction of motion, they collide with each other and thus grind themselves down.
+This eliminates abrasion (as in ball mills), the material acquires a high base energy, and retains its purity.
+This means that this process has no effect on the chemical composition of the raw material; on the contrary, the crystal lattices remain intact and are not disrupted.
+The electrostatic charge, particle surface area, and ion exchange capacity are optimized.
+The total surface area of the particles is significantly increased, thereby enhancing the reaction rate and efficiency of the physical and electrolytic processes.

-The measurement technology used, the "Red Case," is a sample-aspirating system using an electrochemical NH³ sensor.
-This technology allows ammonia concentration to be measured in real time.
-Control and visualization are handled via PC.
-Automatic measurement documentation and report generation are also available, including in PDF format.
-The determined NH³ measurement value (ppm) is based on the average of the 60 individual measurements taken during the last minute.
-In addition to the sensors for NH³ measurement, the temperature of the sample and the supply air (°C), as well as the volume flow (l/h), air pressure (hPa), and relative humidity (%) can be simultaneously recorded and electronically documented every second.
+The measuring technology used, the "Red Suitcase," is a sample-aspirating system employing an electrochemical NH₃ sensor.
+This technology allows for real-time measurement of the ammonia concentration.
+Control and visualization are performed via a PC.
+Automatic documentation of the measurement, including report generation, is available in PDF format.
+The determined NH₃ value (ppm) is based on the average of 60 individual measurements taken during the last minute.
+In addition to the NH₃ measurement sensors, the temperature of the sample and the supply air (°C), as well as the volume flow rate (l/h), air pressure (hPa), and relative humidity (%) can be simultaneously recorded and electronically documented every second.

-“Measurement method for determining current ammonia emissions from various substrates based on scientifically sound and verifiable NH³ emission determination with permanent system calibration” II./3 Literature research and problem definition
+"Measurement method for determining current ammonia emissions from various substrates based on scientifically sound and verifiable NH³ emission determination with permanent system calibration" II./3 Literature review and problem statement

-At the end of the tests, a so-called NH³ emissions report is obtained .
-The NH³ emissions report forms the basis of this measurement and testing procedure.
+At the end of the investigations, a so-called NH₃ emission protocol is generated .
+This protocol forms the basis of this measurement and testing procedure.
 It describes the precise, standardized procedure and includes all defined parameters and components.
-Factors such as spatial and general conditions, most of which have already been mentioned, are specified and defined there.
-When using NH³-Stable-Mobile, the underlined parameters are automatically recorded and documented.
-If other measurement techniques are used, the values must also be recorded using certified devices.
-The following excerpt of the parameters must be documented and adhered to:
+Factors such as spatial and environmental conditions, most of which have already been mentioned, are specified and defined therein.
+When using NH₃-Stable-Mobile, the underlined parameters are automatically recorded and documented.
+If other measurement techniques are used, the values must also be recorded by certified devices.
+The following list of parameters must be documented and adhered to:

 • Room temperature